AdguardTeam/KnowledgeBase/docs/adguard-for-mac/installation.md

 ## Uninstall

 ### Regular
-First of all, open the Finder app by clicking on a respective icon:
+First of all, open the Finder app by clicking the respective icon:

 ![Open Finder](https://cdn.adguard.com/public/Adguard/En/Articles/howtodelete/finder.png)

-Go to 'Applications' section.
-Find AdGuard there, right-click on it and choose 'Move to Trash'.
+Go to the Applications section.
+Find AdGuard there, right-click it and choose **Move to Trash**.

 ![Move AdGuard to Trash](https://cdn.adguard.com/content/kb/ad_blocker/mac/11.jpg)